jayveeong05/lyfe-inventory-management/API_REFERENCE.md

 | 1+3 year | 1+3 Year | 4 | Extended warranty: 1 year standard + 3 years extended |

 **Implementation Details**:
-- **Individual Item Warranty**: Each item in a multi-item purchase order can have its own warranty type and period
+- **Individual Item Warranty**: Each item in a multi-item order can have its own warranty type and period
 - **Automatic Calculation**: Warranty period is automatically calculated based on selected type for each item
 - **Database Storage**: Both `warranty_type` (string) and `warranty_period` (integer) are stored per transaction record
-- **UI Integration**: Warranty dropdown is displayed for each selected item in the purchase order
+- **UI Integration**: Warranty dropdown is displayed for each selected item in the order
 - **Extensible**: Additional warranty types can be easily added to the system

 ## Entry Number Management